Free Shipping on Purchase of 2 BedSheets or More

 A bed sheet made of the natural cotton fiber is a cotton bed sheet.
 To know more about cotton fabric, you need to learn about its fiber, weaving and thread count.
 Though most bed sheet buyers are only aware of the importance of thread count in a bed sheet, however, weaving and fiber length are also significant points to consider.

-There are three main types of fibers– American Upland, Pima and Egyptian cotton.
-American Upland is the most commonly used fiber with a short staple.
-Pima comes next in the frequency of its usage in making cotton bed sheets.
+There are three main types of fibers– American Upland, Pima, and Egyptian cotton.
+American Upland is the most commonly used fiber with a short-staple.
+Pima comes next in the frequency of its usage in making cotton king-size bed sheets.
 Pima has relatively longer staple fibers than American Upland.
 Egyptian cotton has the longest fibers of all.
+However, it is rarely used in making bed sheets.
 However, it is rarely used in making bed sheets.

 Generally speaking, long fibers make high-quality bed sheets that are not only exceptionally soft, the better is the quality and softness of the bed sheet.
-Normally, a bed sheet with a lower thread count than 200 is considered poor quality.
+Normally, a bed sheet with a thread count higher than 200 is considered to be of good quality.

 There are two main styles of weaving a bed sheet – sateen and percale.
-Whereas percale weaving leaves a matte finish on the product, sateen-weaving style is a bit shinier.
-Needless to say, sateen weaving is more expensive and less heat resistant than percale.
+While percale weaving leaves a matte finish on the product, the sateen-weaving style is a bit shinier.
+Needless to say, sateen weaving is more expensive and less heat-resistant than percale.

 Cotton is a natural material and hence is good for sensitive skin and allergies.